Dhalgren: Literary significance and criticism

 In 2015, Elizabeth Hand characterized the novel as "a dense, transgressive, hallucinatory, Joycean tour-de-force".
 Theodore Sturgeon called it "the very best ever to come out of the science fiction field".
 By contrast, Harlan Ellison hated the novel.
 When the book appeared, Ellison wrote: "I must be honest.
 I gave up after 361 pages.
 I could not permit myself to be gulled or bored any further."

 Delany has speculated that "a good number of Dhalgren's more incensed readers, the ones bewildered or angered by the book, simply cannot read the proper distinction between sex and society and the nature and direction of the causal arrows between them, a vision of which lies just below the novel's surface."

 Bellona, Destroyer of Cities, a stage adaptation of (or sequel to) Dhalgren, was produced at The Kitchen in New York City in April 2010.
+In 2017, a multimedia performance called Dhalgren Sunrise was staged by Fort Point Theatre Channel in Chelsea, Massachusetts.

+In 3 Body Problem (TV series) S1 E6, the man who will be following Ye Wenjie, is seen reading Dhalgren while sitting at a table.
+In S1 E7 he is reading the book while queuing for a flight.

 Publishing history

 Dhalgren was officially published in January, 1975 (with copies available on bookshelves as early as the first week in December, 1974), as a paperback original (a Frederik Pohl selection) by Bantam Books.
 The Bantam edition went through 19 printings, selling slightly more than a million copies.

 A hardcover edition was published by Gregg Press (1977), based on the Bantam paperback edition with many errors corrected, and with an introduction by Jean Mark Gawron.
-After the Bantam edition went out of print the book was republished by Grafton (1992); Wesleyan University Press / University Press of New England (1996); and Vintage Books, an imprint of Random House (2001), the latter two with an introduction by William Gibson.
+After the Bantam edition went out of print the book was republished by Grafton (1992); Wesleyan University Press/University Press of New England (1996); and Vintage Books, an imprint of Random House (2001), the latter two with an introduction by William Gibson.
 In 2010 Gollancz brought out an edition as part of its SF Masterworks series, and in 2014 an ebook edition of the novel appeared.